trans-travel/trans-travel/us/ks.md

 ## Medical Care

- * Trans medical care is legal for all ages
+ * Trans medical care is legal for adults in Kansas.
+ * Kansas bans all forms of gender affirming medical care, including ethical therapy for trans youth.
+ * Kansas bans state agencies assisting with social transition of youth.
+   This may require intentional discrimination by state officials and programs, for instance disallowing a short haircut for a trans boy.
  * Federal regulations protecting trans people in were blocked in Kansas due to the Tennessee v Becerra preliminary injunction on July 3, 2024.
 Thus trans people do not have many of the federal